awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

 1. **ASCS, PAS, and DB on one EC2 instance**\.
 Enter the deployment settings for your instance\.
    + **Instance details**\.
      + Under **Instance sizing**, choose whether to use **AWS/Marketplace/Community images** or **Bring your own images \(BYOI\)**\.
      + **Operating System**\.
 Select a supported operating system version for the ASCS instance\.
-For a complete list of operating system versions supported for ASCS, see [Supported operating system versions for SAP deployments](launch-wizard-sap-versions.md#launch-wizard-sap-ascs-support-os)\.
+For a complete list of operating system versions supported for ASCS, see [Operating systems](launch-wizard-sap-versions.md#launch-wizard-sap-ascs-support-os)\.
      + **AMI ID**\.
 For BYOI, select the AMI that you want to use from the dropdown\.
      + **Host name**\.
 Enter the host name for the EC2 instance\.
      + **Private IP address**\.
 Choose whether to use an **Auto\-assigned \(default\)** IP address or a **Custom IP address**\.